needle-mirror/com.unity.purchasing.udp/Documentation~/index.md

 ## Support

-* UDP is supported in Unity 5.6.1 or higher (2018.4 or higher is recommended)
+* UDP is supported in Unity 5.6.1 or higher (2018.4 or higher is recommended).
-* UDP only supports Android
+* UDP only supports Android.
-* UDP supports games with In-App Purchases and Premium games
+* UDP supports games with In-App Purchases and Premium games.
+* UDP only supports consumable and non-consumable IAP products.
+Subscription products are not supported.

 ## Documentation overview